Features

 Goose at Dillon Amphitheater, 9/3/22

-Add shows as you go or backfill years of history in one sitting.
-Showboard autocompletes venues and artists, so logging a decade of Dead & Company summer tours takes minutes, not hours.
-Every show becomes a permanent entry in your personal concert archive.
+Add shows as you go or backfill years in one sitting.
+Showboard autocompletes venues and artists, so logging a run of Dead & Company summer dates takes minutes.
+Each stub carries source pills for where the recordings live, so you can see at a glance whether the night is on nugs, on Archive, or sitting in your own FLAC folder.

 Mark a show as attended and Showboard searches all six sources in the background.
-SBDs from Phish.in.
-Audience tapes from Archive.org.
+Soundboards and audience tapes from Archive.org.
+Auto-matched sets from Phish.in.
 Hi-res streams from nugs.net.
-Studio-quality TIDAL and Qobuz streams.
+TIDAL and Qobuz.
 Your own local files.
-If a recording of that night exists anywhere Showboard can reach, it finds it.
+If a recording of that night exists anywhere Showboard reaches, it gets pinned to the diary entry as a source pill you can tap to play.

 You log Billy Strings at Red Rocks, 7/21/23.
-Showboard comes back with the nugs.net multitrack, two audience recordings from Archive, and the FLAC folder you already had on your drive.
-All of them linked to that one diary entry.
+Showboard comes back with the nugs.net multitrack, two audience recordings from Archive, and the FLAC folder already on your drive, each one a pill on that single stub.
 No searching.
-No copy-pasting dates into search bars.
-You attended the show.
+No pasting dates into four search bars.
+You were at the show.
 The recordings come to you.

 Rate and Remember